gbwilhelm/yacht/README.md

 I aim to incrementally deploy this finished program to AWS.

-Currently, the Java program successfully writes to DynamoDB, which triggers a Lambda function.
-The Lambda function extracts the name of the player and score total of the game, then sends a formatted email to an SNS Topic.
+Currently, the Java program successfully writes to DynamoDB, which triggers a Lambda function (code included).
+The Lambda function extracts the name of the player and total score of the game, then sends a formatted email to an SNS Topic.

-Note: The included AWS code is in Yacht_AWS.java, I will not include the entire build on this repository.
+Note: The AWS version source code is Yacht_AWS.java, I will not include the entire build on this repository.
 The non-AWS version has no dependencies and can be run on any Java platform, however the AWS version is built using the AWS SDK in Eclipse.

 The remaining stages are as follows:
-1. Begin AWS migration
+1. Construct local web version
-	1. Transfer Java project to EC2, use git or S3
+	1. Construct skeleton website: About/Home, Game, Leaderboard pages
-	2. Modify initDatabaseObject() to work with IAM Role instead of saved access keys
+	2. Convert Java to Javascript, integrate with front end via Vue
-2. Construct website version
+2. Move project to AWS
-	1. Port game to JavaScript if necessary
+	1. Provision EC2 server, install NGINX and node.js
-	2. Use NGINX for hosting, Use AWS Route 53 for DNS registration
+	2. Upload project .zip to S3, download on EC2
-	3. Use Vue.js for front-end integration, need input and output for game
+	3. Alter code to use AIM Role and not local access keys
-	4. Web page for playing game, web page for viewing database, search database by player name
+	4. Use AWS Route 53 for DNS registration